demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

     First, make sure you obtain the email item ID.
 The item ID can be obtained with one of the integration’s search commands.
     Use the `ews-delete-items`<span> command </span>to delete one or more items from the target mailbox in a single action.
     A less common use case is to remove emails that were marked as malicious from a user’s mailbox.
-    You can delete the items permanently (hard delete), or delete the items (soft delete), so they can be recovered by running the `ews-recover-messages` command.
+    You can delete the items permanently (hard delete) or delete the items (soft delete), so they can be recovered by running the `ews-recover-messages` command.

-# Architecture
+## Architecture

 This integration is based on the `exchangelib` python module.
 For more information about the module check the [documentation](https://ecederstrand.github.io/exchangelib/).

-# Special Notes/Disclaimers
+## Special Notes/Disclaimers

 No known disclaimers.

-# Known Limitations
+## Known Limitations

 No known limitations.

-# System Integration Setup (Device side steps)
+## System Integration Setup (Device side steps)

 There are two application authentication methods available.
-Follow your prefered method's guide on how to use the admin consnt flow in order to recieve your authentication information:
+Follow your preferred method's guide on how to use the admin consent flow in order to receive your authentication information:

 * [Cortex XSOAR Application](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#cortex-xsoar-application)
 * [Self-Deployed Application](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#self-deployed-application)

 For more details about the authentication used in this integration, see [Microsoft Integrations - Authentication](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication).

-# Permissions
+## Permissions

 **full_access_as_app** - To set this permission follow [the Microsoft documentation](https://docs.microsoft.com/en-us/exchange/client-developer/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth#configure-for-app-only-authentication).
 You can't manage the **Office 365 Exchange Online** app permissions via the Azure portal.

 To limit the application's permissions to only specific mailboxes, follow the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access).
 Note that it may take about an hour for permissions changes to take effect.

-# Configure Integration on XSOAR (Parameters)
+## Configure Integration on XSOAR (Parameters)

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for EWS O365.